TheGreyGhost/MinecraftByExample/ReadMeFirst.txt

 Some extra help for installation of forge: https://www.youtube.com/watch?v=8VEdtQLuLO0&feature=youtu.be

-With thanks to these helpful folks:
+With thank to these helpful folks:
 Brandon3035,
 Nephroid, and
 Shadowfacts